haileymgibbs/childcare-desert-analysis/Deserts x CD/ReadMe.md

 3. **District-level aggregation** — Tracts are weighted by the number of children they represent (each tract observation multiplied by 10).
 The desert share for each district is calculated as the number of children in desert tracts divided by total children in that district.

-4. **District-level classification** — Districts are classified as child care deserts at two thresholds:
+4. **District-level classification** — Districts are represented as child care deserts at two thresholds:
    - **≥ 50%** of children in the district live in a desert tract
    - **≥ 80%** of children in the district live in a desert tract